zzeroyzz/zzeroyzz/README.md

 👋 Hey!
 I’m Kato Hernandez, a Full-Stack Developer & Designer with a passion for crafting smooth web experiences, AI-driven features, and engaging animations.
 I'm also a React and TypeScript enthusiast, always exploring new tools and frameworks to keep pushing the limits of what's possible.
-When I’m not coding, you’ll find me experimenting with animations, mentoring devs, or working on personal projects like katos-portfolio.
+When I’m not coding, you’ll find me experimenting with animations, mentoring devs, or working on personal projects.

 🌎 Based in Atlanta, GA.